Last Updated on by

 Many athletes find themselves with special circumstances that may require the advice and supervision of a professional running coach.
 For example, a runner who is recovering from knee surgery may want help in designing a training program that will allow them to successfully return to running long distance.
 Or maybe an expectant mother wants help in altering a rigorous training program to a plan that fits with her pregnancy.
 A professional running coach will be able to take your special circumstances into consideration to help you continue working towards your goals.

-Want to take your running to the next level?
+Do you want to take your running to the next level?

 A running coach can help you take your running to the next level, no matter what that means to you.
 Perhaps you have been a casual runner, but you are looking to start competing in local races, and earn your first “age group award”.
 Or maybe you are already competitive, but your progress seems to have stalled.
 Whatever the reason, a running coach may be the key to helping you take that step to improving your running.

-Once you’ve identified your reason, or reasons, for wanting a coach, there are important factors to consider before hiring one.
+Once you’ve identified your reason, or reasons, for wanting a running coach, there are important factors to consider before hiring one.

 Taking the time to first research the history of your coach’s experience and qualifications, as well as discussing both of your expectations from the beginning, can help ensure a positive training experience for both of you.
+Many of these factors will be based on your specific needs for hiring a coach, as well as your preferences when it comes to working with a coach.

 It should be noted that there is a significant difference between being a good runner, and having the ability to coach another runner.
 Just because someone is an elite or successful athlete does not necessarily guarantee that they can safely and effectively train other runners to do the same.
 And it should also go without saying that in this day and age of everyone being a “health coach”, you must carefully discern a qualified, educated, experienced coach from someone simply looking to make some money.
 Hiring a coach that is certified by a nationally recognized agency as a trainer or running coach will ensure that they have, at minimum, a basic working knowledge of kinesiology as well as properly and safely designing and prescribing training plans.